16 sales coaching tips for high-performing teams

 1. Personalized coaching is difficult to scale

 As teams grow, your approach to coaching and enablement needs to shift, too.
 Sales teams often fall into one of two categories: some rely too much on personal observations and not enough data, while others lean on data alone without really knowing what their reps are doing.
-Effective coaching mixes clear goals with timely feedback.
-It’s important for reps at all stages — whether they’re just starting, chasing leads, managing deals, or growing their skills.

 2. Can’t identify or replicate what makes other reps successful

 It's tough to clone your best sellers if you're not sure what makes them stand out.
 There’s a widely accepted idea in sales called the 80/20 rule, where 20% of your team generates 80% of the revenue.
-Managers may know who is successful but struggle to replicate that success across the team.
-But we shouldn’t be satisfied with the status quo, especially when teams are struggling to hit their goals.

 The key lies in pinpointing the exact actions these top-performing reps take.
 It's equally important for managers to understand the individual strengths and weaknesses of each team member to provide tailored guidance that really resonates.

-3. Limited time and attention
+3. Limited bandwidth

 When managers have to split their attention between multiple reps, deal reviews and status updates can easily sidetrack any one-on-one coaching time.
+AI-powered sales platforms automate the manual work so they can focus on constructive coaching, armed with the most recent data.

 Tools and technology for modern sales coaching